The Consequences of Buying Clutter

 If your house doesn’t feel ready for fall until your mantle is filled with tiny pumpkins, that’s fine.
 But think about how you feel overwhelmed and rushed when it comes time to clean your home with all the decor.
 Are you going to complain about it?
 Are you going to resent having to do it all by yourself?

-In my household, for example, I learned that everyone loves a “decked” house but no one is willing to clean or help pack everything for the end of the holidays.
+In our household, for example, I learned that everyone loves a “decked out” house, but no one is willing to clean or help pack everything by the end of the holidays.

 So, I started asking myself how much time I am willing to devote to “stuff” and how much energy I am willing to spend cleaning a “packed” house.

-The choice for a much simpler home decor was obvious which led me to be a much happier mother, which you and I know, makes for a much happier family! 😉
+The choice for a much simpler home decor was obvious, leading me to be a much happier mother, which you and I know makes for a much happier family! 😉

-Too often, we buy clutter and create these time-sucking problems just to find out that we are too busy (or too lazy) to deal with later.
+Too often, we buy clutter and create these time-sucking problems just to discover that we are too busy (or just plain tired) to deal with later.

-So if you want a holiday season free of clutter, free of extra cleaning chores and more focused on people and the joy of being together, here are my tips.
+So, if you want a clutter-free holiday season, free of extra cleaning chores and more focused on people and the joy of being together, here are my tips.

 1. Focus On Experiences Over Possessions

 We all want our kids to have the best, richest memories of the holidays as they grow up.
-What’s going to matter more to them: new holiday throw pillows in every room of the house?
-Or taking a walk downtown as a family to ooh and ahh at the Christmas lights?
+What’s going to matter more to them: new holiday throw pillows in every room of the house or that long-awaited family trip?

 Nix The Guilt this year and focus on giving your family rich holiday experiences instead of cluttering up every room of the house.

-2. Your Home is a Living Space, Not a Storage Space
+2. Your Home is a Living Space, Not a Storage One

 Instead of scrolling through Pinterest and dreaming about all of the over-the-top decorations for every room, focus on visualizing your ideal space.